sisrfeng/coc-wiki/F.A.Q.md

 For performance reason, coc also have debounce for show diagnostics, it's 50ms.
 So it's probably problem of language server you're using.

+For vim, coc doesn't show diagnostics in UI when you're in insert mode to avoid unnecessary redraw.

 ## Not working after upgrade node.